SarahEGreer/SarahEGreer/README.md

 My name is Sarah, I am a fullstack software engineer, currently studying with Tech Elevator!

-I am a former educator, looking to work in the EdTech world.
-I am particularly interested in game-based learning and companies using AI to make education more student centered!

 I am passionate about clean code and responsive, accessible design.

 When I'm not coding, you can find me learning new (non-programming) languages, hiking with my dog, and working on a variety of DIY projects.